spanners/dissertation/dissertation/diss.markdown

   affiliation: The University of Bath
 tags: [programming, psychology, HCI, user experience]
 abstract: |
-  Your abstract should appear here.
-An abstract is a short paragraph describing the aims of the project, what was achieved and what contributions it has made.

-  It consists of two paragraphs.
+  This dissertation provides groundwork in doing user participation studies for logging input device data during the use of a browser-based Interactive Development Environment [IDE], whose implementation is described herein.
+  Furthermore, the IDE has been used to conduct studies comparing the cognitive load experienced in two languages, Elm and JavaScript, during the completion of a basic task: modifying code to restrict the movement of a 2--D box from leaving the bounds of a frame.
+The metric of number of mouse clicks in code regions, (*difficult*, *simple*, *task-relevant* and *not-task-relevant*), has been selected as an operationalisation of the concept of *thrashing* [@Lopez2012a] as being indicative of cognitive load during task completion.
+  **The study found...**
 ...

 # Introduction

-This dissertation provides groundwork in doing user participation studies for logging mouse input during the use of a browser-based Interactive Development Environment [IDE].
-I have used the IDE to perform user studies to compare two languages, Elm and JavaScript, in the completion of a basic task: restricting the movement of a box object from leaving the bounds of a frame, known as *clamping*.
-In doing so, I have selected an operationalisation of the concept of thrashing [@Lopez2012a] as being indicative of cognitive load during task completion.

 ## Pilot Study